AhmedMousa-ag/text_class_base_rnn_tf_keras/README.md

 2- model_builder.py: where the Machine Learning model defined, built, and loaded.

-3- predictions_handler.py: called when needed a prediction for inference or testing.
+3- predictions_handler.py: called when needed a prediction for inference or testing/predic.

 4- utils.py: general functions to help such as load json files.

+#### train

+python file, called to start training on the required dataset and saves trained model to be called later during inference or during testing.

+#### predict

+python file, called to generate test.csv file to test model preformance after training.

+#### serve

+python file, called to generate inferences in production on your server, listens to port 8080.

 ## Model architecture

 Model architecture can be defined using hyperparameters.json file located at app/opt/ml_vol/model/model_config.

-model consist of GRU RNN layer wrapped with bidirictional layer, number of layers can be defined in hyperparameters.json file.
+model consist of GRU RNN layers wrapped with bidirictional layer, number of layers can be defined in hyperparameters.json file that should be in "model/model_config/" folder.

 {